Best Practices For The Next Tech-Driven Graduate Student Recruitment: Where Should New-Age Recruiters Focus On First?

 Build up your reputation among candidates

-Impress students with the latest technology that allow you to create, track and streamline candidate application journey.
+Impress students with the latest technology that allow you to create, track and streamline hiring process to eliminate old-fashioned back and forth communication and enable effortless, engaging recruiting experience for candidates.
 Deploy a central event repository to store everything you need to know about a specific campus to gain valuable insights into trends and improve campus-based recruiting ROI.

 Obtain event data transparency